Bicycles, Boards, and Scooters

 Maine Bicycle State Laws

-Maine laws generally give bicyclists the same rights and responsibilities as motor vehicle operators.
-Bicyclist may use public roads, but they must obey traffic laws, yield to pedestrians at crosswalks, and yield to traffic when entering a road from a driveway.
+Maine law generally give bicyclists the same rights and responsibilities as motor vehicle operators.
+Bicyclists may use public roads, but they must obey traffic laws, yield to pedestrians at crosswalks, and yield to traffic when entering a road from a driveway.
 Drivers must give a 3-foot clearance when passing a cyclist.
-For a complete list of laws please visit Maine biking laws go to maine.gov.
+For a complete list of laws, visit the site at the link above.